CongLeSolutionX/The-Formula-Founders/Louis_de_Broglie/De_Broglie_Hypothesis.md

 ### 4.1.
 Davisson-Germer Experiment (1927)

 Clinton Davisson and Lester Germer at Bell Labs were studying the scattering of electrons off a nickel crystal.
 Initially, they observed diffuse scattering.
-However, after an accidental break in their vacuum system and subsequent heating of the nickel target (which caused large crystal domains to form), they observed that electrons were scattered in specific directions, showing maxima and minima in intensity—a hallmark of wave diffraction [3].
+However, after an accidental break in their vacuum system and subsequent heating of the nickel target (which caused large crystal domains to form), they observed that electrons were scattered in specific directions, showing maxima and minima in intensity—a hallmark of wave diffraction[^3].

 The angles at which these intensity peaks occurred could be explained by treating the electron beam as a wave diffracting from the regular atomic planes of the nickel crystal, similar to X-ray diffraction (Bragg's Law).
-The wavelength calculated from the diffraction pattern matched de Broglie's predicted wavelength for electrons of that energy ($\lambda = h/p$) [3].
+The wavelength calculated from the diffraction pattern matched de Broglie's predicted wavelength for electrons of that energy ($\lambda = h/p$)[^3].

 ```mermaid
 ---